hotequil/beers/README.md

 # Beers
-CRUD in PHP for beers.
+CRUD in PHP for beers (study for FIAP).